PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The Tailor was sitting up looking at her.
 His face and eyes showing sympathetic sombracity.
 “Could I live here?” she thought to herself.
 However, would The Tailor live here?
 “Where are you going?” she asked him.

 He thought about this but rebuffed it laying back: “That's a rather deep question for the morning.
 How about some breakfast first?
-Then we can philosophise.”; Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.
+Then we can philosophise later.”; Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.

 “”